-Logo styles can be divided into five basic categories: wordmarks, lettermarks, brandmarks, combination marks and emblems.
+The five basic categories of logo styles are: wordmarks, lettermarks, brandmarks, combination marks and emblems.
 This post is going to explain how each category is defined, give you some famous examples for inspiration.
 We'll also explain the benefits of each type of logo and when and why they should be used.

 A wordmark – also known as word mark or logotype – is in many ways the simplest type of logo, casting the company’s name in text alone.
 They may be cursive/handwriting logos, which could be based on signatures, or they can be designed from custom fonts or (less common) existing fonts.

 Famous examples include the logos for Coca-Cola, Disney, Mobil, Canon, Sony, Visa, Google, Facebook, Yahoo and Pinterest.
 Of course, logotypes still provide opportunities to get creative and incorporate clever visual references (just think of the FedEx logo with its hidden arrow).